mikejarema/purgatory/README.md

 * refactor into modular codebase
 * specs
 * geography-based lookups (eg. find all domains with a city/state/country name)
-* heuristic to reduce word counting effort when the max number of words is known (eg. don't recurse past the second word when a max 2 words are permitted based on the filters)
 * word counting should return the actual segmentation yielding the min number of words